GiuseppeFarano/web-app-project/README.md

 Frontend: http://localhost:3001
 ---

-## 📬 Key Features

-User registration and authentication

-Real-time messaging with Socket.IO

-Friend management (add/remove)

-Responsive and intuitive UI built with React

----

 ## 🪪 License

-This project is distributed under the MIT License
+This project is distributed under the Apache 2.0 License

 ---